styled-components/styled-components/README.md

 See the [theming doc](./docs/theming.md) for more detailed instructions.

+> **Note:** Please make sure you sanitize user input if you accept custom themes from users!
+See the [security doc](./docs/security.md) for more information.

 #### Defaults

 The problem with the above code is that if the button is rendered outside a `ThemeProvider`, it won't have any background or border!